DjoykeAbyah/42_FRACT-OL/README.md

 ## Installation
 1. Clone the repository or download the source code files.
-2. Compile the program using the provided Makefile: to compile the proggram use the following command:
+2. Compile the program using the provided Makefile using the command:

 ```shell $make```